In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 View this post on Instagram

-IG Growth Tip #3: Develop a Story
+4. Develop a Story

 Capture people’s attention by providing a narrative; don’t just settle for a generic line of text.
 Get people invested and show off how much value you can provide in one go.

-Post some user-generated content whenever possible.
+Share user-generated content whenever possible.
 Not only will this give your brand social proof and make people far more likely to follow you, but it’ll also help you build a vibrant and engaged community around your Instagram account.

-Frank Body have almost built their entire Instagram strategy by curating user-generated content and the community hashtag #frankeffect.
+Frank Body have almost built its entire Instagram strategy by curating user-generated content and the community hashtag #frankeffect.
 This has helped them build a community of engaged Instagram followers, as well as create hundreds of loyal brand ambassadors.

 Regularly use your posts to ask followers to share their content with you.
 Make sure to give them an incentive for doing this, though, like running an Instagram competition or giveaway.
 You can easily curate their posts by asking them to use your branded hashtag.